berlinquin/UnoScript/specs.md

 # Model of Execution

-Before it begins to interpret an Uno program, the Uno interpreter initializes an empty stack capable of holding integers and symbols in the language.
+Before it begins to interpret an UnoScript program, the interpreter initializes an empty stack capable of holding integers and symbols in the language.
 It also initializes 4 independent arrays of integers, all of length ten.
 It also sets the seek direction, used by control flow constructs, to point to the right.
 Once these are initialized, the interpreter begins to read the program in.

-An Uno program consists of a linear sequence of the previously defined symbols.
+An UnoScript program consists of a linear sequence of the previously defined symbols.
 The interpreter has a head, initially positioned at the first symbol, that identifies the next symbol to be recognized.
 For each symbol that it recognizes, the interpreter can choose to read values from the stack, push values onto the stack, access one of the four arrays, and/or move the instruction pointer to the next instruction which should be executed.